Skip to main content

 • Data Security: HDS hosting or ISO 27001, data encryption

-Outsourcing or Insourcing Payroll?
+Outsourcing or In-House Payroll?

-• Reduced error risk and associated penalties
+• Reduced risk of error and associated penalties

 Integrating Electronic Signature into the Payroll Workflow